Mahe94/mahe94.github.io/README.md

 ### Project content and images

 Project bodies are regular Markdown with optional HTML and Liquid includes.
-The normal structure is:
+Complete research pages use this structure:

 1. Project image
-2. Introduction
+2. Introduction, beginning with an explanation for general readers and gradually developing the technical motivation
-3. Motivation
+3. Core Questions, written for researchers in cryptography or the relevant area
-4. Core questions
+4. Main Results, written for researchers in cryptography or the relevant area
-5. Main results
+5. Automatically rendered References, when enabled

-6. Automatically rendered references, when enabled
+Do not add a separate Motivation heading; incorporate that material into the Introduction.
+If a project has no results yet, retain the Main Results heading and state explicitly that results are forthcoming.
+A parent/container project may instead use `Introduction` followed by its dynamically generated `Subprojects` section.

 Store card images in `assets/img/`.
 The `img` front-matter path and any `{% include figure.html %}` path must both point to the correct file.